carpentries/amy/docs/amy_database_structure.md

 * `fullname` Human friendly name of the organization
 * `country` Stored as the [two character country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)
 * `latitude` and `longitude` Stored as floating point (decimal) numbers
 * `affiliated_organizations` Many-to-many relationship between organizations; the purpose of this field is to "link together" organisations that in some way are related.
-   For example, "University of California" organisation can be linked to "University of California, Berkeley", "University of California, Davis", and "University of California, Los Angeles".
+For example, "University of California" organisation can be linked to "University of California, Berkeley", "University of California, Davis", and "University of California, Los Angeles".  **This field is not being used.**

 ### Training applications